owncloud-archive/documentation/admin_manual/configuration_files/big_file_upload_configuration.rst

 Various environmental factors could cause a restriction of the upload size.
 An example is the ``LVE Manager`` of ``CloudLinux`` which sets a ``I/O limit``.
-Some services like *Cloudflare* could are also known to cause uploading issues.
+Some services like *Cloudflare* are also known to cause uploading issues.
 Other webserver modules like described in :doc:`../issues/general_troubleshooting` might cause additional problems.